svarukala/MSTeamsIncomingWebhooksUtil/README.md

     * TeamsAppInstallation.Read.All

 # Step 2
-1. Udate the script with the Tenant Id, Client id, and Client Secret.
+1. Update the script with the Tenant Id, Client id, and Client Secret.
 2. Run the script

 # Output